 You can also use your credit card to pay for legal fees if you have the available credit on your card.
 The interest rates on most credit cards is usually higher than what you would pay for a personal loan to finance your divorce.
 Plus, it will take much longer to pay down your debt due to the nature of revolving credit.

 Another option to pay for your divorce is asking for financial help from your family.
-This is probably best reserved for situations where you don't need to borrow a substantial amount.
+This is probably best reserved for situations where you don't need to borrow a substantial amount of money.
 To help preserve your relationship in the future, it's always a good idea to draw up a loan agreement outlining how the loan will be repaid.

 If finances are a deciding factor in whether you can get a divorce or not, you may want to explore alternative ways to pay for your divorce.
 If you choose to get a divorce loan, do your research to make sure you are getting the best deal for your situation.